wndhydrnt/rcmt/docs/configuration.rst

 ``access_token``
 ^^^^^^^^^^^^^^^^

 Access to authenticate at the GitHub API.
+It is also possible to set the access token via the environment variable ``RCMT_GITHUB_ACCESS_TOKEN``.

 ``json``
 --------